cens-chile/giis_fhir_IG/input/pagecontent/index.md

 Every item in the navigation bar will be:

 * [Home](index.html) is where you will find the introduction to this solution.
-* [Context](context.html) contains the actors related to this solution, the objectives of it and it use cases.
+* [Context](context.html) contains the objectives of this solution and it use cases.
-* [Data model & Exchange](data_model_and_exchange.html) will contain technicall data such as transaction with a related diagram, workflow, the data dictionary and an explanation of the self generated value sets.
+* [Data model & Exchange](data_model_and_exchange.html) will contain technicall data such as transaction with a related diagram, workflow, the data dictionary and an explanation of the inner generated value sets.
 * [Deployments](deployments.html)will have a full explanation about how do we use SMART security and will also have the references to any other implementation guide.
 * [Artifacts](artifacts.html) is the core of the guide, this is where you find every bundle of data, profile, example, terminology(CodeSystem/ValueSet) and extensions related to this solution.
 * [Changes](changes.html) contains every change made to the guide.